Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 By adjusting your starting hand selection based on your position at the table, you can maximise your chances of winning and gain an edge over your opponents.
 This strategic approach can lead to more successful plays and increased profitability in the long run.

-Types of Poker Hands
+Types of Poker Starting Hands

 In poker, starting hands set the tone for each round and guide your strategy as the game progresses.
 There are various starting hands, each with strengths, weaknesses, and potential for profitability.
 Understanding them can help you make informed decisions and improve your chances of winning.
 Let’s explore the essential starting hands in poker!